All Episodes

 I mean, in terms of its image.

-Look at how capitalism in in terms of education, school, college, high school, whatever, has been constantly attacked.
+Look at how capitalism in terms of education, school, college, high school, whatever, has been constantly attacked.

 Government is never attacked that way.

-It doesn't seem to you can sit there and warn people about how inefficient and how horrible, how rotten things are gonna be when it actually happens.
+The fact that it never works, it's horrible, it doesn't seem to, you can sit there and warn people about how inefficient, how horrible, how rotten things are going to be when it actually happens.

 It doesn't change people's minds about government involvement in their lives.